AMReX-Fusion/Furnace/Docs/source/software.rst

 There is a centralized hydrostatic boundary condition that is implemented this way—see :ref:`create:bcs`.

-.. _table:castro:bcs:
+.. _table:furnace:bcs:
-.. table:: Physical boundary conditions supported in Castro.
+.. table:: Physical boundary conditions supported in Furnace.

    +-------------+-------------+-------------+--------------+--------------+
    | **name**    | **integer** | **normal    | **transverse | **scalars**  |